Research Fellowships - Space Science Faculty

 Research Fellows in Space Science spend their time on their independent scientific research and can choose to spend up to 20% of the time on scientific activities in support of ESA science-related activities (e.g., archive/data science, citizen science, operations, calibration, communication).
 Research Fellows have no teaching obligations, but do have various opportunities to supervise undergraduate or masters-level student trainees.

-Within the Science Directorate, we are welcoming all independent proposals for innovative research associated with one or more of our missions.
+Within the Science Directorate, we welcome all independent proposals to conduct innovative research associated with any of the scientific areas covered by the Science Programme missions and projects.
 The Space Science fellowships can be taken at any of the three sites ESAC, ESTEC or STScI and we encourage applicants to choose a site that allows for best local collaborations.
 To learn more about the research conducted by the ESA scientists at different sites, please visit the Faculty Member Directory and the pages for the Faculty research groups.
+You can also directly reach out to ESA scientists whose research you are especially interested in.
 There is a separate page for research at the ESA Office at STScI (see also the research of non-ESA scientists at STScI).

-Applications are only considered from nationals of one of the following States: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, and the United Kingdom.
-Nationals from Latvia, Lithuania, Slovakia and Slovenia, as Associate Member States, or Canada as a Cooperating State, can apply as well as those from Bulgaria, Croatia, and Cyprus as European Cooperating States (ECS).
+Applications are only considered from nationals of one of the following States: Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
+Nationals from Latvia, Lithuania and Slovakia as Associate Member States, or Canada as a Cooperating State, can apply as well as those from Bulgaria, Croatia, Cyprus and Malta as European Cooperating States (ECS).

 According to the ESA Convention the recruitment of staff must take into account an adequate distribution of posts among nationals of the ESA Member States.